 Scholarship directors do not expect every applicant to do amazing internships abroad, but they do expect you to have spent your time doing something productive.

-Work experience shows you were able to manage your time between academics and a job.
+Work experience shows how you were able to cope up between your studies and your job.

 Skills you gained in your job may also relate to qualifications for the scholarship.

 List your awards and honors in the last section.